 Frequently Asked Questions

-How many photos should I have on my profile?
+How many Tinder photos should I have?

-Should I include photos with my friends?
+Should I include photos with friends?